nyambiblaise/Perimeter-Breach-Gaining-Internal-Access-Through-SSH-Relay-Attacks/README.md

 # Perimeter-Breach-Gaining-Internal-Access-Through-SSH-Relay-Attacks
+From edge to internal network in one move, this red team exercise shows how sshuttle can turn compromised credentials into full internal network access.
+We successfully pivoted to enumerate Windows Server 2016 systems; a stark reminder to enforce MFA, restrict SSH access, and monitor for lateral movement.

 ### Executive summary

 This lab confirmed that an external attacker with compromised SSH credentials could pivot through the edge router to access an internal `10.1.16.0/24` subnet.
 Using `sshuttle`, TCP traffic was successfully relayed to internal hosts, enabling service discovery and host enumeration.
 The MS server at `10.1.16.2` was confirmed reachable over TCP and identified as Windows Server 2016 via SMB enumeration.
 The risk is assessed as **Medium-High**: with credential reuse and insufficient network segmentation, attackers can bypass perimeter filtering to enumerate and potentially exploit internal services.